carlrobertoh/CodeGPT/README.md

 - **Conversation History** - View recent conversation history and restore previous sessions, making it easy to pick up where you left off
 - **Concurrent conversations** - Chat with AI in multiple tabs simultaneously
 - **Seamless conversations** - Chat with AI regardless of the maximum token limitations
-- **Predefined Actions** - Create your own editor actions or override the existing ones, saving time rewriting the same prompt repeatedly
+- **Predefined Prompts** - Create your own editor prompt or override the existing ones

 ## Getting Started